Payop/payop-api-doc/Checkout/createCardToken.md

 ## Intro

-PayOp provides you with an opportunity to independently initiate a money debit from payers’ payment cards and takes care of certification and compliance with the PCI-DSS standards.
+Payop provides you with an opportunity to independently initiate a money debit from payers’ payment cards and takes care of certification and compliance with the PCI-DSS standards.
 The standard declares a ban on